Tzvet05/INDULC/README.md

 ## USAGE

 Run the assembler using
-`./indulc [program infile] ([assembled outfile]) ([isa infile])`
+`./indulc {program input file}`

-`[program infile]` is the input text file containing the program to assemble.
+`{program input file}` is the input text file containing the program to assemble.
 You must have reading permissions for it.

-`[assembled outfile]` is the output text file to write the assembled program in.
-You must have writing permissions for it.
-This argument is optional and will be replaced by a default argument `a.out` if left empty.
+The default output file in which the assembled machine code is written is named `"a.out"`.
+This name can be changed using the "output file" option (see further down).
+If it does not exist, INDULC will create it.
+If it already exists, INDULC must have writing permissions for it.

-`[isa infile]` is the input Json file containing the ISA used for assembly.
-You must have reading permissions for it.
+The default input file from which the ISA is read is named `"isa.json"`.
+This name can be changed using the "isa file" option (see further down).
+INDULC must have reading permissions for it.
-This argument is optional and will be replaced by a default argument `isa.json` if left empty.

 ### Options

-Options can be added anywhere in the arguments when running the assembler.
+Options can be added anywhere in the arguments when running the assembler, except among an option's arguments.

-They sometimes support a shortened name alongside their full name, and they sometimes require a parameter.
-In such a case, the default parameter when the option is not specified is indicated by `[ ]`.
-Both the shortened and full names require the parameter to be specified.
+They may support multiple names, they may require a parameter, and they may require arguments.
+The default parameters and arguments are indicated by `[ ]`.
+If the option requires arguments, they are indicated by `{ }`, and no options can be specified until all the arguments are given.

+If the same option is specified multiple times, the last occurence prevails.

 The `--` argument can be used to indicate the end of option parsing.
 Any argument following it will be treated as a regular argument rather than as an option.